wilot/weather-station/interfaces.md

 # Weather Station Interfaces

-Defines the common interfaces for communication between the 'server' and the sensors.

-The MQTT payload contains a C struct as follows:
+Defines the common interfaces for communication between the Raspberry Pi and the ESP8266.
+They communicate over MQTT sending the C struct below:

 ```
 typedef struct SensorPayload {